Last Updated: November 2021

 What personal information do we collect?

 We collect information about you when you become (or are about to become) a client or supplier of ours and when you contact us via the Contact Us forms on our website.
-We collect data regarding our employees and contractors.
+We collect data regarding our employees, potential employees and contractors either from you directly or through a third party which you have authorised to pass on your information (such as a recruiter).

-Additionally we may have access to your personal data in performing our role as processor for our client's applications or to perform our role as your IT Support team.
+Additionally we may have access to your personal data in performing our role as processor for our client's applications, as part of our services to provide hosting activities or to perform our role as your IT Support team.

 Anonymous website usage information is collected using cookies.